 LOKI is a multidisciplinary design and communications studio working at the intersection of graphic design and social change.
-Our practice is rooted in social justice principles, focusing on collaboration and community building, cultural production, activist research, and political mobilization.
+Our practice is rooted in social justice principles, focusing on collaboration and community building, cultural production and publishing, activist research and political mobilization.
 LOKI creates images, objects, and experiences that engage, empower, and oppose.

 The studio is based in Montreal / Tiohtià:ke and was founded in 2014 by graphic designer, educator and community organizer Kevin Yuen Kit Lo.
 LOKI’s work has been widely published, exhibited and awarded, and Kevin regularly presents on design theory and grassroots activism.

 LOKI est un studio de design et de communication multidisciplinaire travaillant à l’intersection du design graphique et du changement social.
 Notre pratique est ancrée dans les principes de justice sociale et met l’accent sur la collaboration et le développement communautaire, la production culturelle et l'édition, la recherche militante et la mobilisation politique.
 LOKI crée des images, des objets et des expériences engageantes, encourageantes et contestatrices.

 Le studio est situé à Montréal / Tiohtià:ke et a été fondé en 2014 par Kevin Yuen Kit Lo, designer graphique, éducateur et organisateur communautaire.
 Le travail de LOKI a été largement publié, exposé et récompensé et Kevin se prononce régulièrement sur la théorie du design et l’activisme populaire.

 Kevin Yuen Kit Lo (Principal & Creative Director) has been working in graphic design since 2001.
 His experience bridges art direction, graphic and interactive design at leading agencies, to creating campaigns and visuals for front-line social justice movements and grassroots community organizing work.
-He is a member of Howl Arts, Memefest, and Artivistic, co-initiated the Imaging Apartheid poster project, and has previously been a member of the boards of ARCMTL and Articule.
+He is a member of Memefest, Artivistic, and Howl Arts, co-initiated the Imaging Apartheid poster project, and has previously been a member of the boards of ARCMTL and Articule.
 Between 2004 – 2014, he published the experimental literary arts zine Four Minutes to Midnight.
 Kevin holds an MA in Graphic Design from the London College of Printing, and a Graduate Certificate Degree and BFA from Concordia University, where he currently teaches in the Design and Computation Arts department.